apache/cloudberry-site/versioned_docs/version-2.x/sys-admin/high-availability/restore-coordinator-mirroring-after-a-recovery.md

 :::note
 Restoring the primary and standby coordinator instances to their original hosts is not an online operation.
 The coordinator host must be stopped to perform the operation.

-For information about the Apache Cloudberry utilities, see the *Apache Cloudberry Utility Guide*.
+For information about the Apache Cloudberry utilities, see the [Apache Cloudberry Utility Guide](../../sys-utilities/index.md).
 :::

 ## To restore the coordinator mirroring after a recovery